How Social Responsibility Affects Your Brand and Business

 Why Corporate Social Responsibility Matters in Marketing

 In previous decades, many companies focused primarily on their bottom lines.
-However, recent changes in thinking have pushed companies towards increased social and environmental responsibility.
-According to a recent study by marketing strategy consultants Simon Kucher & Partners, more than 85% of consumers are willing to pay more to support businesses that offer environmentally friendly products.
-Additionally, CSR extends to responsible marketing strategies.
-Making CSR a cornerstone of your branding and marketing strategy can have a wide range of benefits for your organization, including the following:
+Recent years have pushed companies toward increased social and environmental responsibility instead.
+According to a study by marketing strategy consultants Simon-Kucher & Partners, more than 85% of consumers are willing to pay more to support businesses that offer environmentally friendly products.
+A more recent compilation of corporate social responsibility data puts a similar number on brand switching: a majority of consumers say they would move to a competing brand that visibly supports a cause they care about.

-• Improving your customer’s perception of your brand
+• Improving your customers’ perception of your brand

-• Helping you draw and retain highly-qualified candidates
+• Helping you draw and retain highly qualified candidates

 • Showcasing your company’s accountability to investors and stakeholders

-• Improving your bottom line
+• Improving your bottom line over time

-• Increasing engagement with your customers
+• Increasing engagement with your existing customers

 Contributed by Lindsay Bennett, Content Writer